Pastry chef bakes her way into making history at one of Chicago's largest restaurant groups

 And then another Beatrix.

-"And then another Beatrix and another Beatirx, and it just started from there."
+"And then another Beatrix and another Beatrix, and it just started from there."

 Then, in the midst of the Beatrix boom…